A quick guide for young people receiving support

 Organisations supporting the young people involved in developing this quick guide:

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline on child abuse and neglect.
+This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
+It is based on NICE’s guideline on child abuse and neglect.